AI4Bharat/IndicTrans2/README.md

 ## LICENSE

+To the extent possible under law, [AI4Bharat](https://ai4bharat.iitm.ac.in) has waived all copyright and related or neighboring rights to IndicTrans2.
 The following table lists the licenses associated with the different artifacts released as a part of this work:

 | Artifact                                              | LICENSE   |
 |-------------------------------------------------------|-----------|